 Sudden shooting pain in one side of the scrotum is the most common symptom of testicular torsion.
 When diagnosed at the right time, testicular torsion could be treated without permanent damage to the testicles.
 Color doppler ultrasonography is the commonly implied diagnostic imaging study used to study testicular torsion.

-Though not common, testicular torsion after hernia surgery is reported in some cases, where synthetic surgical mesh is used.
+Though not common, testicular torsion after hernia surgery is reported in some cases where the synthetic surgical mesh is used.
 The spermatic cord may be damaged by prolonged inflammatory tissue remodeling after inguinal hernia surgery with synthetic mesh methods.
-The mesh repair procedure may induce an inflammatory response that lead to the enclosure of the spermatic cord by scar tissue.
-This may rarely block the blood supply that may cause acute scrotum and end up in testicular complications after hernia surgery.
+The mesh repair procedure may induce an inflammatory response that leads to the enclosure of the spermatic cord by scar tissue.
+This may rarely block the blood supply, may cause acute scrotum, and end up in testicular complications after hernia surgery.
 However, testicular ischemia caused by testicular torsion after hernia surgery with synthetic polypropylene mesh is a significantly more uncommon complication.

 Case Study of Inguinal Surgery Complication

 A 60-year-old male was diagnosed with a right inguinal hernia.
 A general surgeon performed robotic-assisted laparoscopic right inguinal hernia repair.
 During the procedure, the inferior epigastric vessels were displaced anteriorly.
 The overlying peritoneum was taken down anteriorly, and the vessel was inadvertently transected.

 Four days later, the patient visited the general surgeon with complaints of pain and swelling in the groin.
-Patient’s physical examination revealed extensive ecchymosis from right to left and into the scrotum.
-Scrotum was purple as well as exhibited hematoma in the cord.
+The patient’s physical examination revealed extensive ecchymosis from right to left and into the scrotum.
+Scrotum was purple, as well as an exhibited hematoma in the cord.
 General Surgeon refilled the pain medication and advised the patient to follow up in a month.

-On the following day, the patient’s spouse called the doctor’s office with patient’s complaints of pain, difficulty to walk and his testicles were black.
+On the following day, the patient’s spouse called the doctor’s office with the patient’s complaints of pain, difficulty walking, and his testicles were black.